taubman33/react-router/README.md

 > Hint: Give the component `state` and send off requests for any initially needed data when the `componentDidMount()`

 Use the `voice-starter` branch to give you a kick-off point.
-This branch already fetches the voices list, the rest is up to you.
+This branch already fetches the voices list and populates the drop-down.
+The rest is up to you.
 ```bash
 $ git checkout voice-starter
 $ npm install